lochstar/nativescript-cast/README.md

   Stops the loaded media.

-- `getMediaInfo(): void`

-  Returns the loaded media info.

-- `setActiveTrackIds([trackIds]): void`

-  Pass an array of IDs defined in `textTracks` to show subtitles.
-Pass an empty array to hide.

 - `showController(): void`

   Show the expanded controller.

 - `showCastInstructions(title: string, singleTime: boolean): void`

-  Shows the Cast instructions overlay.
+  Shows the Cast instructions overlay. `title` and `singleTime` arguments are Android-only.

 - `showCastDialog(): void`

   Show the Cast destination dialog.

+- `getMediaInfo(): CastMediaInfo`

+  Returns the loaded media info.

+- `setActiveTrackIds([trackIds]): void`

+  Pass an array of IDs defined in `textTracks` to show subtitles.
+Pass an empty array to hide.

 - `queueNextItem(): void`